annultra/fastify/docs/Reference/Reply.md

 })
 ```

-For the `stream` consumer, it is recommended to use `data` event.
-The stream is
+For the `stream` consumer, it is recommended to consume the stream as
-shared over all trailer handler to reduce `memory` spark.
-If there is need of
+soon as possible.
+If there are missing handler for stream, it will
+block the sending of payload until all stream properly start consuming.
-separete handler or long prepration job before the handler.
-You can clone the
+If there is needs of long prepration job before the handler.
+You can
-data with an extra `PassThrough`.
+inspect the stream first (You may expect the memory will spark since
+the data is copied inside buffer).
+Then, handle it in later stage.

 ```js
 const { PassThrough, Writable } = require('stream')